Correlation in SPSS

 Correlation is a statistical technique that shows how strongly two variables are related to each other or the degree of association between the two.
 For example, if we have the weight and height data of taller and shorter people, with the correlation between them, we can find out how these two variables are related.
 We can also find the correlation between these two variables and say that their weights are positively related to height.
-Correlation is measured by the correlation coefficient.
+Researchers measure correlation using the correlation coefficient.
 It is very easy to calculate the correlation coefficient in SPSS.
 Before calculating the correlation in SPSS, we should have some basic knowledge about correlation.
 The correlation coefficient should always be in the range of -1 to 1.
 There are three types of correlation:

-1. Positive and negative correlation: When one variable moves in the same direction, then it is called positive correlation.
-When one variable moves in a positive direction, and a second variable moves in a negative direction, then it is said to be negative correlation.
+1. When one variable moves in the same direction as another, researchers call it a positive correlation.
+When one variable moves in a positive direction and a second variable moves in a negative direction, researchers call it a negative correlation.

-2. Linear and non linear or curvi-linear correlation: When both variables change at the same ratio, they are known to be in linear correlation.
-When both variables do not change in the same ratio, then they are said to be in curvi-linear correlation.
-For example, if sale and expenditure move in the same ratio, then they are in linear correlation and if they do not move in the same ratio, then they are in curvi-linear correlation.
+2. Linear and non linear or curvi-linear correlation: When both variables change at the same ratio, researchers refer to them as having a linear correlation.
+When both variables change at the same ratio, they refer to them as having a linear correlation.
+For example, if sale and expenditure move in the same ratio, then they are in linear correlation and if they do not move in the same ratio, then they are in curvi-linear correlation.3.
+When researchers study the correlation between two variables, they call it a simple correlation.
+If they consider the correlation of a variable with respect to a factor variable, they call it a partial correlation.
+If they consider the correlation of multiple variables, they call it multiple correlation.

 Degree of correlation